Project Structure

 ├── firmware/ <-- Firmware source code for the softcore CPU (drivers and application-specific logic).

-├── gateware/ <-- FPGA hardware description files (Verilog/VHDL/LiteX) for custom logic and interconnects.
+├── gateware/ <-- FPGA hardware description files (Verilog/VHDL/LiteX) for custom logic and interconnects, including wrappers for integrating LimeDFB modules.

 ├── riscv_jtag_tunneled.tcl <-- TCL script for automating JTAG debugging.